azure-buddy/azure-buddy-online-website/content/blogs/ms-sec-taxii24/index.md

 ![TAXII Logical Overview](img/taxii-model.jpg "TAXII Logical Overview")

 TAXII protocol defines a set of specifications for both the `TAXII Server` and `TAXII Client` component.
-Two sharing models exist:
+An `TAXII Server` instance provides supporting services and primary sharing capabilities.
+Supporting services that are provided are:

+- *API Root* endpoint which provides a way to create a logical grouping of your sharing types, such as collections and channels.
+- *Discovery* that Help to *Discover* newly available collections through *DNS* or a specific endpoint.
+- Monitor the actual `TAXII Client` request *Status*.

+Primary sharing capabilities are built up by two sharing models.
+Currently those models are:
-- Collection(s) to pull Objects.
+- Collection(s) which help to *pull* Objects over HTTP(S), including support for pagination.
-- Channel(s) to subscribe to Messages.
+- Channel(s) to subscribe to Messages, which provide a *Pub/Sub* way of exchanging TI data through messaging.

+Most of the time *Collections* are known and implmented by vendors like Microsoft.

+## TAXII?

+Abbreviation stands for Trusted Automated eXchange of Intelligence Information.

+## Goal of the TAXII Implmentation?

+The purpose of the TAXII protocol is to provide a simple, secure and scalable way of communicating cyber threat intelligence through a standardized set of RESTful API definitions.

 The use of *Collections* is commonly used and implemented.
 Looking into the future *Channel* model seems to fill-in a gap for National CERT's, CSP's or MSSP's.